MANUEL MORQUECHO–MY STORY

 My art captures my own realities—the world as I feel it or imagine it.
 I have chosen Photography as my art-instrument because it allows me to grasp these “realities” in an instant, without the distortions caused by the passage of time and changing feelings.
 My images are captured both in black and white and color creating timeless portrayals of my imagination and desires.
 Although they reflect somehow my Mexican heritage, they break national boundaries and transport the observers to an unidentifiable interior place of great beauty, peace and compassion.

 MANUEL MORQUECHO–CURRICULUM VITAE

 ABOUT THE ARTIST

 Photography has been always Manuel’s passion.
-He had to earn a living from a young age, delaying an early development of this passion until 2009, when jumped into the art of digital photography.
+He had to earn a living from a young age, delaying an early development of this passion until 2009, when he jumped into the art of digital photography.
 Manuel’s artistic work reflects his Mexican heritage, focusing on exploring the urban landscape, and the integration of the face and body into fine art.
-Manuel has had several solo and group exhibitions in Europe and the United States.
+He has had several solo and group exhibitions in Guatemala, Europe and the United States.
 Manuel is a member of the World Bank-IMF International Photographic Society (IPS) and an awarded artist.
-Manuel also curated photographic exhibitions.
+He also curated photographic exhibitions.